-After adjusting the stat timer press the () button on the transmitter to start the engine by remote.
+After adjusting the stat timer press the () button twice on the transmitter to start the engine by remote.
 Listen for an over-run or under-run indication.
-Re-adjust as needed.
+Readjust as needed.

-Press the (Lock) button on the transmitter to get out of the programming mode.
-You will hear three (3) long chirps and get 3 parking light flashes for confirmation.
+Press the () button on the transmitter twice to get out of the programming mode.
+You will hear 3 long chirps and get 3 parking light flashes for confirmation.

-Returning to Factory Default Settings
+Returning to Factory (Alarm) Default Settings

-Turn the ignition switch from the OFF position to the ON position 3 times leaving it in the Off position the third time.
+Turn the ignition switch from the OFF position to the ON position 3 times leaving it in the OFF position.

-Before 15 seconds has passed, push and release the valet switch eleven (11) times then push the valet switch a twelfth time and hold it down until six (6) short chirps/beeps then release it.
-You are now in the "Return to Factory Default Setting" programming mode.
+Push the valet switch 12 times and hold it until six chirps with a long chirp is hearing then release the valet switch.
+You are now in the "Return To Factory Default Settings" programming mode.

-Press the (Lock) and (Car)button on the transmitter together for 6 seconds, there will be a confirmation six chirp with 3 long chirp and 3 parking light flashes to confirm the system "Alarm Features 1,2 and 3 Programming" all returns to factory default setting.
+Press the () and ()) button on the transmitter together for 6 seconds.
+There will be 6 confirmation chirps with 3 long chirps and 3 parking light flashes to confirm the system Alarm Features Programming Part 1, 2 and 3 all returns to factory default setting.
+Next, go to Step 4 (see below).